Learning from the Community and community participation is one of our fundamental key approach in implementing successful community initiatives.

 - To promote water, sanitation and hygiene in communities.

-The Organization implements initiatives in its thematic areas of focus which include the following;
+The Organization implements initiatives in its thematic areas which include the following;

 - Afforestation, Natural Resources and Biodiversity conservation,